ZephyrAveryl777/Java-Notes/Java Methods.md

             -   **Protected:** When we use protected access specifier, the method is accessible within the same package or subclasses in a different package.
             -   **Default:** When we do not use any access specifier in the method declaration, Java uses default access specifier by default.
 It is visible only from the same package only.

+    - **Return Type:**
-            - **Return Type:** Return type is a data type that the method returns.
-It may have a primitive data type, object, collection, void, etc. If the method does not return anything, we use void keyword.
+    	- is a data type that the method returns.
+    	- may have a primitive data type, object, collection, void, etc.
+    	- for the method to not return anything, use void keyword.

+    - **Method Name:**
-            - **Method Name:** It is a unique name that is used to define the name of a method.
-It must be corresponding to the functionality of the method.
-Suppose, if we are creating a method for subtraction of two numbers, the method name must be **subtraction().** A method is invoked by its name.
+    	- is a unique name that is used to define the name of a method.
+    	-  It must be corresponding to the functionality of the method.
+    	-  **Example**:  **subtraction().**
+    	-   A method is invoked by its name.

+    - **Parameter List:**
-            - **Parameter List:** It is the list of parameters separated by a comma and enclosed in the pair of parentheses.
-It contains the data type and variable name.
-If the method has no parameter, left the parentheses blank.
+    	- is the list of parameters separated by a comma and enclosed in the pair of parentheses.
+    	- contains the data type and variable name.
+    	- If method has no parameter, leave the  parentheses blank.

+    - **Method Body:**
-            - **Method Body:** It is a part of the method declaration.
-It contains all the actions to be performed.
-It is enclosed within the pair of curly braces.
+    	- a part of the method declaration.
+    	- contains all the actions to be performed.
+    	- is enclosed within the pair of curly braces.

 ---